freeonlineoffice/online/clang/README.md

 ## Building

-For configure: use the `--enable-coplugin` option.
+For configure: use the `--enable-loplugin` option.

 To build, first build the clang plugin using: